-As the name suggests, light touring kayaks perform well in flatwater conditions, rivers, and even protected coastal paddling.
-With models including both bow & stern bulkheads/hatches, these types of kayaks also allow paddlers to undergo day trips, overnight outings, and even casual weekend getaways.
-However, being shorter in length (11.5 – 13 feet), gear capacity is minimal in light touring kayaks, so a back-country trip becomes challenging due to the need for proper camping, cooking, and other larger gear items.
+As the name suggests, light touring kayaks perform well in flat-water conditions, rivers, and even protected coastal paddling.
+With some models including both bow and stern bulkheads / hatches, these types of kayaks also allow paddlers to undergo day trips, overnight outings, and even casual weekend getaways.
+However, gear capacity is minimal in light touring kayaks, so a back-country trip becomes challenging due to the need for proper camping, cooking, and other larger gear items.

 Light touring kayaks are suitable for beginner- to intermediate-skilled paddlers who desire a shorter boat that is easy to manage without sacrificing much in the way of performance.
 However, intermediate and advanced paddlers may find this type of kayak perfect as a secondary boat.

-Stability and user-friendliness are the staples in this category of kayaks, which means they typically have higher backrests that are adjustable, wider widths, and a ‘no surprises’ feel of stability on the water.
-Materials of construction range include Polyethylene, Thermoform, and Composite with deck rigging being sufficient.
-Build quality, safety features, and efficiency rank in the middle of the road.
+Stability and user-friendliness are the staples in this category of kayaks, which means they typically have higher backrests that are adjustable and wider beam widths.
+Outfitting with deck rigging is sufficient and build quality, safety features, and efficiency rank in the middle of the road.

 Pros & Cons of Light Touring Kayaks

 |Improved fit vs. recreational kayaks for better skills development||Less ‘controlled fit’ offered compared to touring or performance touring kayaks|